Can Large Language Models Implement Agent-Based Models? An ODD-based Replication Study: Methodology

 The model comprises three entity types: agents (prey and predators), grid cells containing renewable food resources, and the environment.
 Agents occupy grid cells, move stochastically within a von Neumann neighborhood, lose energy when moving, gain energy when feeding, and reproduce probabilistically once an energy threshold is exceeded; agents die when their energy reaches zero.
 Prey consume cell-bound food that regenerates after a fixed countdown, whereas predators consume prey.

 Each simulation iteration follows a fixed global schedule consisting of agent movement, food regeneration, agent actions, and output collection.
 During the action phase, agents are processed in random order, but each agent executes its internal actions in a fixed sequence---first attempting to feed, and then attempting to reproduce---ensuring deterministic intra-agent behavior while preserving stochastic interaction effects.
 State variables are updated immediately as actions occur, yielding asynchronous state updates within an otherwise synchronous iteration structure.
-Following the reference specification, simulations are run for 4000 iterations and evaluated under two predefined parameter sets, with the second inducing denser populations and higher computational load.
+Following the reference specification, simulations are run for 4000 iterations and evaluated under two predefined dynamics-related parameter sets~\citep{fachada2015template}.
+For a grid of $100\times100$ cells, simulations start with 400 prey and 200 predators; relative to parameter set~1, parameter set~2 typically yields denser populations and higher computational load due to the following changes: an increase in prey energy gain (4 $\rightarrow$ 30), prey reproduction probability (4 $\rightarrow$ 10), and cell food restart (10 $\rightarrow$ 15), together with a decrease in predator energy gain (20 $\rightarrow$ 10); all other parameters remain unchanged.
 Model output consists of time series of population sizes (prey, predators, and available food) and mean agent energies, which are used as the basis for statistical comparison between implementations.
+Fig.~\ref{fig:pphpc} exemplifies the dynamics of these time series for parameter set~1.